DavidVogelxyz/library/servers/dnsmasq-server-on-alpine.md

-# Creating a DNS server using dnsmasq, running on Alpine Linux
+# DNS server using dnsmasq, running on Alpine Linux

 NB: